 Capex and Investments

-This represents capital expenditure in areas such as hardware and software, fixtures, fittings, office refurbishment and build out.
-It is heavily influenced by staff numbers and hardware renewals as well as server upgrades and other infrastructure costs required for the efficient deployment of the game.
+This represents capital expenditure in areas such as hardware and software, fixtures, fittings, and on offices.
+Whilst it trends with staff numbers it is also impacted by hardware renewals, server upgrades and other security and infrastructure purchases.

-Whilst this is capital in nature, it is included in this accounting as it represents an outlay for the materials required to develop and publish the game.
-Since the total capital expenditure amount is included here, we do not list the depreciation portion of such expenditure subsequently in the cost.
+Whilst capital in nature, it is included in this accounting as it represents an outlay for the materials required to develop and publish the game.
+Since the total capital expenditure amount is included here, we do not list the depreciation portion of such expenditure subsequently in the cost analysis.